How Common is it to see Unethical Business Practices in the US?

 When there’s a lack of ethics in the workplace, this can negatively affect employees.
 For instance, when workers are concerned about getting ahead or making money, they may ignore procedures and protocols.
 As a result, mistakes may happen that lead to tasks having to be redone.
 Furthermore, those who act ethically and follow the rules but don’t get ahead may lack motivation, resulting in a decrease in performance.
 They may also resent those who don’t play by the rules.
 Therefore, a lack of ethics in the workplace can lead to a lack of trust among staff members, which can be detrimental to a business.

 If a manager or executive acts unethically, this can result in a loss of respect from their employees.
-It can also cause others to feel that they can get away with disobeying the rules and result in a cascade of unethical behavior.
-Imagine, for instance, that a higher-up gets away with sexual harassment.
-Others may interpret this as a sign that they can also act inappropriately and get away with it.
-Thus a culture of sexual harassment is born.
-This would undoubtedly create an unhealthy work environment.
+It can also cause others to feel that they can get away with disobeying the rules, leading to a chain reaction of unethical behavior.
+For instance, if a higher-up manipulates financial records using a Sample Invoice Receipt Template to commit fraud, employees may see this as a signal that dishonesty is tolerated.
+Similarly, if someone in power gets away with sexual harassment, others might believe they can also act inappropriately without facing consequences.
+This fosters a toxic work culture where unethical actions become the norm.

 Unethical business practices are not always as extreme as sexual harassment.
 However, they are just as detrimental to employee wellbeing.
 For example, if workers are subject to long hours, refused overtime, or forced to work under the constant threat of dismissal, morale, and employee mental health will be depleted.